Nainajha09/DATASET-PREPROCESSING/README.md

 # DATASET-PREPROCESSING
 📖 Project Overview

 This project analyzes air quality in India using a dataset obtained from Kaggle.
 The goal is to preprocess the data, handle missing values, and extract meaningful insights, including correlations among            various gases.

 🛠️ Technologies Used

-        Python 🐍
+- Python 🐍

-        Pandas (for data manipulation)
+- Pandas (for data manipulation)

-        NumPy (for numerical operations)
+- NumPy (for numerical operations)

-        Matplotlib (for data visualization)
+- Matplotlib (for data visualization)

-        Seaborn (for correlation heatmaps and visual analytics)
+- Seaborn (for correlation heatmaps and visual analytics)

 🔍 Data Preprocessing

-        The dataset contained missing values, which were handled as follows:
+-The dataset contained missing values, which were handled as follows:

-        Missing values were replaced with the mean of the respective column to maintain consistency.
+-Missing values were replaced with the mean of the respective column to maintain consistency.

-        Unnecessary columns were removed for better clarity and analysis.
+-Unnecessary columns were removed for better clarity and analysis.

-        Duplicates were checked and removed if found to ensure data integrity.
+-Duplicates were checked and removed if found to ensure data integrity.

 📊 Data Analysis & Visualization

-        Correlation Analysis: Extracted relationships between different gases.
+-Correlation Analysis: Extracted relationships between different gases.

-        Heatmaps: Used Seaborn to visualize correlations.
+-: Used Seaborn to visualize correlations.

-        Time-Series Analysis: Explored trends in air quality over time.
+-Time-Series Analysis: Explored trends in air quality over time.

-        Scatter & Line Plots: To understand gas concentration variations.
+-Scatter & Line Plots: To understand gas concentration variations.

-        Box Plots: Identified outliers and distribution trends.
+-Box Plots: Identified outliers and distribution trends.

         Time-Series Analysis: Explored trends in air quality over time.